- Applying one or more patches to the JOC Cockpit

 Applying patches from the Command Line

-The patch usage page shows the general usage information.
+To see the patch usage page with the general usage information.

 java -jar patch-executor-<VERSION>.jar --help

 To rollback already applied patches you have to delete all the patch files from the patches folder of your JOC Cockpit installation.

 To roll back already applied patches from the command line type: